For this comparison, we’ll look closely at iRobot’s two entry-level robot vacuums – the Roomba 675 vs. 690.

-However, one difference between these robots and other random navigating robots is the dirt detect system.
+However, the dirt detect system is one difference between these robots and other random navigating robots.

-It’s a sensor underneath the robot that tells it to focus on dirtier zones.
+A sensor underneath the robot tells it to focus on dirtier zones.
 I’ve seen this in action in all of the cleaning tests.
 It’s a reason why, along with the dual brushes, why the 675 and 690 did so well in cleaning embedded sand.

 As you can see above, the 690 goes in a random direction.

-One issue I have with the Roomba 600 series is it doesn’t slow down and bumps into furniture hard.
+One issue with the Roomba 600 series is it doesn’t slow down and bumps into furniture hard.

 I’ve seen it time and time again.
 It can be a problem for delicate, easily scratched furniture.

-The 675 and 690 works with the iRobot Home app.
+The 675 and 690 will work with the iRobot Home app.

-You won’t get a lot when it comes to features than a Xiaomi Home App, but it’s quite responsive.
+You won’t get a lot when it comes to features than a Xiaomi Home App, but it’s pretty responsive.

 It has a revamped interface, and you’ll have access to basic features like scheduling.